johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

     - This interface displays headers from your CSV file and target fields required by the dashboard (e.g., 'Date', 'Total Sales', 'Ad Spend').
     - For each target field, select the corresponding column from your CSV using the dropdown menus.
     - Hints are provided for each target field to guide you.
-    - A sample data row from your CSV is shown to help with mapping.
+    - A sample data row from your CSV is shown to help with mapping and validation.
     - Required fields (like 'Date') must be mapped.
     - Click "Apply Mapping" to process the file and save the mapping preferences, or "Cancel" to abort.
 You can also click "Reset" to reset the mapping to the default values.